-For the three and six months ended June 30, 2018, compared to the same periods in 2017, the decreases in our effective tax rates were primarily due to the enactment of the 2017 Tax Act and lower 2018 estimated Branded Pharmaceutical Drug fee expense, which is not tax deductible.
-The effects of an overall reduction in the federal statutory rate in the U.S. were partially offset by the elimination of the manufacturing deduction, the imposition of the new GILTI tax on international earnings, limits on the deductibility of certain benefits and executive compensation and a reduction in the tax benefit associated with the Orphan Drug Credit, all resulting from the 2017 Tax Act.
-The effective tax rate for the six months ended June 30, 2017, also reflected the impact of a favorable settlement related to a state tax matter in 2017.
+For the three and nine months ended September 30, 2018, compared to the same periods in 2017, the decreases in our effective tax rates were primarily due to the enactment of the 2017 Tax Act and lower 2018 estimated Branded Pharmaceutical Drug fee expense, which is not tax deductible.
+The effects of an overall reduction in the federal statutory rate in the U.S. were partially offset by the elimination of the manufacturing deduction, the imposition of the new GILTI tax on international earnings, limits on the deductibility of certain benefits and executive compensation and a reduction in the tax benefit associated with the Orphan Drug Credit, all resulting from the 2017 Tax Act, and a change in accounting rules related to recording the tax impacts of intercompany transactions.
+The effective tax rate for the nine months ended September 30, 2017, also reflected the impact of a favorable settlement related to a state tax matter in 2017.